Creating reviews

 Review components

-The second part of the Create Review form lets you list the components that need to be reviewed, and shows you the Review Scope.
+The third part of the Create Review form lets you list the components that need to be reviewed, and shows you the Review Scope.

 Components.
 A topic in DITA is an independent chunk of information covering a single idea or task, authored as a unit, and stored in its own file.
 Topics are categorized by information type, such as a concept, task, map, or glossary entry.